 Where Kratom is Illegal (You will get in a lot of trouble)

 Unfortunately, some places see the bad outweighing the good.
-In these areas, Kratom is illegal to own and you could find yourself facing high fines and time in prison.
+In these areas, Kratom is illegal to own and you could find yourself facing high fines, a DUI if caught driving and even time in prison.
 If you live in any of these areas, we advise you to just say no. Kratom may become legal in your area sooner than you think.

 United States: (No buying, selling, growing, using, smelling, or touching)